 India is the world’s largest democracy.
-India has a global presence thanks to its economically successful diaspora, a successful IT industry and its internationally loved cuisine, cinema, dance and music.
-Our much-appreciated multi-culturalism, religious pluralism and the heritage of yoga, Ayurveda and philosophy also play a vital role in establishing India’s soft power globally.
+India has a global presence, thanks to its economically successful diaspora, a successful IT industry and internationally loved cuisine, cinema, dance and music.
+Our much-appreciated multi-culturalism, religious pluralism, the heritage of yoga, Ayurveda and philosophy play a vital role in globally establishing India’s soft power.

-A survey of the top 30 countries of soft power in 2018 conducted by Jonathan McClory, from the US Centre for Public Diplomacy in Portland, used the following criteria for ranking soft powers: Government, Digital, Culture, Enterprise, Engagement, Education, Cuisine, Friendliness, Culture, Tech Goods, Foreign Policy and Liveability.
+A survey of the top 30 countries of soft power in 2018, was conducted by Jonathan McClory, from the US Centre for Public Diplomacy in Portland.
+He used the following criteria for ranking soft powers: Government, Digital, Culture, Enterprise, Engagement, Education, Cuisine, Friendliness, Culture, Tech Goods, Foreign Policy and Liveability.
 The survey gave the number one ranking to the UK with an 80.55 score.
 India, with a score of 40.65, did not even make the shortlist.

-Between 1 and 1000 AD, India was known as the ‘Golden Bird’ – its GDP (ahead of China then) brought migrants, traders and invaders like Alexander the Great to India.
+Between 1 and 1000 AD, India was known as the ‘Golden Bird’.
+India’s GDP was ahead of China then.
+This brought migrants, traders and invaders like Alexander the Great to India.
 Buddhist relics of East Asia still manifest the soft power of Indian’s glorious history.

-In recent decades, India’s position as one of the founders of the non-alignment movement and the Gandhian values of non-violence have also kept the ‘Image India’ branding alive on international stage.
+In recent decades, ‘Image India’ branding has been kept alive on the international stage.
+This is due to India’s position as one of the founders of the non-alignment movement and the Gandhian values of non-violence.

-Currently, a flourishing economy and an effective international presence of its political leadership, India is a thriving market for the world; it has more than 250 million strong middle class with deep pockets.
+Currently, India is a thriving market for the world because of its flourishing economy and an effective international presence of its political leadership.
+It has more than 250 million strong middle class with deep pockets.
 Indian population has turned into a big asset now from being a liability in the past.
 As the customer is always right – how do we use our soft power to become an influential and valued customer of the world?
-But before that the more pertinent question is, how do we become a solid soft power?
+But before that, the more pertinent question is, how do we become a solid soft power?

 My context – Illustration

-Akademi has been “Indianising” the West for the past 40 years by nurturing excellence in Indian dance and taking it to unexpected, unconventional spaces from underground vaults to Buckingham Palace.
+Akademi has been “Indianising” the West for the past 40 years by nurturing excellence in Indian dance and have taken it to unexpected and unconventional spaces from underground vaults to Buckingham Palace.
 We have redefined the parameters of the art form by inspiring audiences, developing artists and changing lives.
 We are an intrinsic part of British Cultural DNA, woven into the tapestry of the creative industry of Britain rather than being an isolated Indian patch.
 This is where Indian soft power starts to work.

-One of our recent multi-award-winning projects based on an Indian story Usne Kaha Tha – written by Chandradhar Sharma Guleri and directed by choreographer Gary Clarke – ended up becoming one of the biggest examples of India’s internal and external creative diplomacy.
+One of our recent multi-award-winning projects based on an Indian story Usne Kaha Tha, which was written by Chandradhar Sharma Guleri and directed by choreographer Gary Clarke, ended up becoming one of the biggest examples of India’s internal and external creative diplomacy.
 We coordinated and amplified the UK-based Arts Council, British Council, the British Army and several trusts and foundations along with Indian Council for Cultural Relations, India’s Ministry of Culture, three state Governments in India, President of India’s house, to collaborate and support almost 50 sold-out shows in a year.
 A film made by the BBC of the show has had a worldwide viewership.